nelson92/project-one/README.md

-# The QTRO: A Comprehensive Newsletter
+# The QTRO: A Comprehensive News Aggregator

 ## Description